Denver Nuggets: 2011–2015: Period of rebuilding

 Along with Karl being fired, Denver saw a major shake-up in the front office with Executive of the Year Masai Ujiri accepting the general manager position with the Toronto Raptors and vice-president Pete D'Alessandro, who was expected to replace Ujiri, being named general manager of the Sacramento Kings.
 On June 21, 2013, Tim Connelly was announced as the new general manager.
 To replace Karl, the Nuggets hired the Indiana Pacers' associate head coach, former NBA player, Brian Shaw.
 Guard-forward Andre Iguodala was sent to the Golden State Warriors in a sign-and-trade in which they acquired guard Randy Foye from the Utah Jazz.
 They also signed center-forward JJ Hickson, who was previously with the Portland Trail Blazers and 5 ft 9 in guard Nate Robinson, who played for the Bulls during the 2012–2013 season.
 They also acquired Darrell Arthur from the Memphis Grizzlies and 55th pick Joffrey Lauvergne in return for Kosta Koufos.
 In a tough 2013–14 season which saw numerous injuries to key players missing a significant amount of the season, the Nuggets finished with 36 wins, their worst in 11 years, and missed the playoffs.

 During the 2014 off-season, the Nuggets brought back Arron Afflalo for whom they traded Evan Fournier.
 During the 2014 NBA draft, Denver traded their first lottery pick (11th overall pick) since 2003 to Chicago to acquire two later first-round draft picks, which were used to draft Jusuf Nurkić and Gary Harris; with the 41st overall pick and their first pick of the second round of the draft, the Nuggets selected 19-year old Nikola Jokić from Mega Basket in Serbia.
 On March 3, 2015, general manager Tim Connelly announced the Nuggets fired head coach Brian Shaw and named Melvin Hunt interim head coach.
-Jokić would end up being one of the biggest draft steals in NBA history.
+Jokić would go on to be widely regarded as the biggest draft steal in NBA history.